Do You Need A Passport To Go To Jamaica As A U.S. Citizen?

 Trusted Traveler programs include:

-• NEXUS: Generally used to enter the U.S. from Canada through land, air and sea;
+• NEXUS: Generally used to enter the U.S. and Canada by air, land, or sea.

 • SENTRI: Generally used to enter the U.S. from Canada and Mexico by air or land;